Wareezy/Budget_Tracker/Assignment_8/REFLECTION.md

 ## 📌 Challenges in Choosing Granularity for States and Actions

-One of the main challenges in designing the diagrams was finding the right **level of granularity**—that is, how detailed each state or action should be.
-Too much detail would make the diagrams cluttered and hard to read, especially in state transition diagrams.
-Too little detail, on the other hand, would make the diagrams vague and less useful for developers and stakeholders.
+One of the main challenges I faced while creating the diagrams was choosing the right level of **granularity**—deciding how detailed each state or action should be.
+If I added too much detail, the diagrams quickly became cluttered and difficult to follow.
+But if I simplified too much, they lacked the depth needed to properly communicate the system’s behavior.

-For example, in the **Transaction** state diagram, we chose to abstract validations and UI states into single transitions like `Submitted → Validated` rather than showing each field check individually.
-This maintained **readability** while still representing core behavior.
-However, this required careful consideration to avoid omitting critical states that would affect implementation or testing.
+For example, in the **Transaction** state diagram, I chose to abstract validations and UI-specific states into a single transition like `Submitted → Validated`, rather than breaking down every input field check.
+This helped keep the diagram readable while still reflecting the essential logic.
+It wasn’t always easy to decide what to include or leave out, and I had to constantly balance **clarity with completeness**.

 ---

 ## 🔁 Aligning Diagrams with Agile User Stories

-Aligning the diagrams with **Agile user stories** was another key challenge.
-Agile stories focus on **user value and outcomes**, whereas diagrams (especially state diagrams) often reflect **technical or backend behavior**.
+Aligning the diagrams with Agile **user stories** presented another interesting challenge.
+Agile stories are written from a user’s perspective and focus on **outcomes and value**, whereas diagrams—especially state diagrams—tend to reflect **internal system behavior**.

-To bridge this gap, we referred to the **acceptance criteria** of each user story to inform what states and actions should be represented.
+To bridge that gap, I closely examined the **acceptance criteria** for each user story and used that to inform what should appear in the diagrams.
 For instance:
-- US001 (logging a transaction) led directly to modeling states like `Draft`, `Submitted`, and `Logged`.
+- US001, about logging a transaction, directly inspired states like `Draft`, `Submitted`, and `Logged`.
-- US008 (secure authentication) influenced both the **Authentication Session** state diagram and the **User Login** activity diagram.
+- US008, focusing on secure authentication, influenced both the **User Login** activity diagram and the **Authentication Session** state diagram.

-This process required frequent **iteration and cross-referencing** between user stories, sprint tasks, and system behaviors to ensure consistency.
+This required frequent back-and-forth between the stories, requirements, and system logic to make sure everything was aligned.

 ---